 Finding the right monitor for your photo editing needs doesn’t have to be expensive.
 There are many options on the market that are not only color accurate but affordable as well.
-I’ll give you my favorites for budgets of $300 and $500 below.
+I’ll give you my favorites for budgets from $300 to just under $500.

 |Budgets||Monitor||Color Gamut||Panel||Resolution||Response Time||Connections|

 |Dell UltraSharp U2414H||sRGB over 96%||16:9 24" IPS||1920x1080p||8ms||HDMI, DisplayPort, MiniDisplayPort, USB|